florianakos/python-testing/README.md

 [![Build Status](https://travis-ci.org/florianakos/python-testing.svg?branch=master)](https://travis-ci.org/florianakos/python-testing)

-This is a proof of concept project in which I integrate AWS and DataDog services into a service which tracks the result of certain cloud workloads and forwards metrics about them from AWS to DataDog for display and alerting.
+This is a proof of concept project in which I integrate AWS and DataDog to monitor and track the result of certain workloads running in the cloud.

 Technology stack: